CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Yet another stunningly beautiful part of this highly modular architecture comes in to play.
 Let us call it UITests in isolation.
 Instead of defining the UITests on the app level, they can directly be defined on the domain level.
 A domain e.g `ISSCosmonaut`, can have its own so called by Apple `HostingApp`.
 The hosting app would be created within the Xcode project of the Cosmonaut domain and be nicely encapsulated in the Xcode's project.
 All this can be easily defined in project.yml.

-// TODO: Ensure that this works in the example project

 ```yaml
 ...
 ISSCosmonaut: